simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 ---
-title: Cookieless website analytics vs. Google Analytics
+title: Can you use Google Analytics without cookies?
+And cookieless web analytics
 author_slug: iron
 author: Iron Brands
 excerpt: "The future of web analytics is cookieless, but how does analytics work without cookies?
 Let's find out."